centrahq/api-documentation/source/reference/stable/checkout-api/index.md

 - Matching Latin to non-Latin characters (searching "grön" will also match "gron"),
 - Proximity (fuzzy) matching of phrases (searching "prdct" should match "product").

-For example, if you have a Product named "Test Product" which contains "Grön" in its description, you should be able to find it using phrases like: `"test product"`, `"test grön"`, `"product gron"`, or even `"prdct grn"`.
+For example, if you have a Product named "Test Product" which contains "Grön" in its description, you should be able to find it using phrases like: `"test product"`, `"test grön"`, `"product gron"`, or even `"prdct gron"`.

 ## Routing